irabeny89/newsletter_rs/README.md

 cargo install --version=0.5.7 sqlx-cli --no-default-features --features postgres
 ```

-Once installed then run the migration script in [./scripts/db-migrate.sh](./scripts/db-migrate.sh) from the commad line:
+Once installed then run the migration script in [./scripts/db-migrate.sh](./scripts/db-migrate.sh) from the command line:

 > NOTE: ensure that the file is executable if not.